The New World Order (Robertson book): Reviews

 The book made the news in 1995 when its potential anti-Semitic bias was critiqued in The New York Review of Books, which stated, "Not since Father Coughlin or Henry Ford has a prominent white American so boldly and unapologetically blamed the disasters of modern world history on the machinations of international high finance in general and on a few influential Jews in particular."
 The Anti-Defamation League then requested Robertson to denounce the concept of a "worldwide Jewish conspiracy", to which Robertson responded in a statement to the New York Times, "I deeply regret that anyone in the Jewish community believes that my description of international bankers and use of the phrase 'European bankers' in my book refers to Jews".

-In a critical review of the book, Ephraim Radner wrote, "Lind and Heilbrun show how Robertson took over—in some cases word for word—well-worn theories of a Jewish conspiracy.
+In a critical review of the book for The Christian Century, Ephraim Radner wrote, "Lind and Heilbrun show how Robertson took over—in some cases word for word—well-worn theories of a Jewish conspiracy.
 In particular, Robertson relied on the work of Nesta Webster and Eustace Mullins."

-Robertson's work was described as a "catch all for conspiracy theories" by the Christian academic Don Wilkey: "A summary of Robertson's book is found on page 177 in which Pat says a conspiracy has existed in the world working through Freemasonry and a secret Order of the Illuminati, a group combining Masons and Jewish Bankers."
+Historian Nicole Hemmer stated that Robertson's work "covered every internationalist conspiracy imaginable."
+Similarly, it was described as a "catch all for conspiracy theories" by the Christian academic Don Wilkey: "Pat says a conspiracy has existed in the world working through Freemasonry and a secret Order of the Illuminati, a group combining Masons and Jewish Bankers."